Service dress uniform: Canada

-Although the Canadian Armed Forces is a single service, its respective environmental commands maintain "distinctive environmental uniforms," distinct for its specific environmental branch (including the Canadian Army, the Royal Canadian Air Force, and the Royal Canadian Navy).
+Although the Canadian Armed Forces is a single service, its respective environmental commands maintain "distinctive environmental uniforms", distinct for its specific environmental branch (including the Canadian Army, the Royal Canadian Air Force, and the Royal Canadian Navy).
 Service dress is listed as No. 3 Service Dress in the Canadian Armed Forces order of dress.
 The order of dress may be further split into five variant.

 The complete service dress uniform, known as No. 3 Duty includes the service's headgear, neck tie, name tag.
 The uniform's jacket, trousers, and collared shirt, are coloured in the style of their environmental command.
 A skirt may be used by females members in place of trousers.

 Service dress with a long-sleeve collared shirt and no jacket is known as No. 3A, while service dress with a short-sleeved collared shirt and no jacket is No. 3B.
 Wearing an authorized sweater over the collared shirt, instead of a jacket is known as No. 3C.
 No. 3D Service Dress is the Canadian Armed Forces tropical service dress, and is similar in wear to No. 3B, except it is coloured in tan; and shorts may be worn in place of trousers.

+Hungary

+The current Hungarian Defence Forces has a Service dress uniform for each of the two branches.
+Hungarian Ground Forces have the dark field brown 1993M Ground Forces Service Dress Uniform (Hungarian: 1993M köznapi egyenruha, lit.
+'1993M uniform for everyday').
+The uniforms are using different coloured branch colours.
+The Hungarian Air Force branch has a dark blue 1993M Air Force Service Dress Uniform (Hungarian: 1993M repülős köznapi egyenruha, lit.
+'1993M Air forces uniform for everyday').
+The uniforms' only branch colour is light blue.
+The Ground Forces' Hungarian River Guard has the 1995M Naval Service Dress Uniform (Hungarian: 1995M Hadihajós köznapi egyenruha, lit.
+'1993M Naval uniform for everyday').
+The mentioned last two uniforms have a Peaked cap, but the Ground Forces have a stiffed dark field brown Bocskai hat.
+During winter a field brown or dark blue grandcoat or trenchcoat is allowed to wear.
+The uniforms are worn with light brown long sleeved shirts with rank insignia on the shoulder straps, dark field brown trousers with generals and officers stripes.
+Red colour for Ground Forces and light blue for Air Force branch.
+During the summer the 1993M Service Dress Uniforms can be worn without the jacket and white short sleeved light brown shirt.
+The headgear is the dark field brown Bocskai hat or a Side cap.